HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/internet/internet.md

 # Internet
-*5-5-2023 - updated 8-8-2023*
+*5-5-2023 - updated 29-8-2023*

 For me it all started with the internet.
-I was fiddling with computers since I was young, but sorta lost interest since windows 95.
+I was fiddling with computers since I was young, but sorta lost interest since Windows 95.
 I was totally into MS-DOS at the time.
 The windows interface was like an unclear filter to me.

 I regained my interest when I started designing web pages at University.
 It was both easy and creative, it fitted me like a glove.
 And if you design software applications you should know how the internet works.